 “If you look at your average supermarket, the shelves with vegan and vegetarian food are much more prominent than they were a couple of years ago."

-Like energy-intensive industries, the expert says technological solutions are emerging to make planes more green - but they are “not there yet”.
+Like energy-intensive industries, the expert said technological solutions are emerging to make planes more green, but they are “not there yet”.

-The professor says if all the six steps above are achieved, emissions will be reduced quickly - but not fast enough.
+The professor said if all the above six steps are achieved, emissions will be reduced quickly, but not fast enough.

 So, measures must be taken to remove greenhouse gases, such as planting trees, burning biomass and using technology like carbon capture and storage (CCS).

 How could measures to reach net zero affect Britons’ everyday lives?

 The job landscape will perhaps undergo the biggest change, as the UK aims to continue to move away from carbon-led industries and invest in new long-term green roles.